xiaodown/karmabot/README.md

     python ./karmabot.py
     ```

-The bot should now be running and listening for messages in your Discord server.
+The bot should now be running and listening for messages in your Discord server!

 ---